igrishaev/virtuoso/README.md

 ### each(!)

 The `each` macro is a wrapper on top of `pmap`.
-It binds each item from a collection to a given symbol and submits a block of code into a virtual executor.
+It binds each item from a collection to a given symbol and submits a code block into a virtual executor.
 The result is a vector of futures; exiting the macro closes the executor.